BenjaFried/modsoc_Julia/README.md

 ])
 ```

-For questions, comments, or suggestions, please contact `bfried@ucmerced.edu` with subject-line `modsoc_Julia`.
+For questions, comments, or suggestions, please contact `bfried@ucmerced.edu` with subject line `modsoc_Julia`.